 Many employers do not realize that a restrictive covenant agreement is not required to file a lawsuit and seek an injunction to stop an ex-employee from taking trade secrets.
 In other words, even without a restrictive covenant, an employer can protect itself from the misuse of trade secrets.
 The court will typically evaluate whether an employee is unlawfully using a previous employer’s skills, confidential information, or trade secrets.
 For example, an injunction would likely last six months if an employee goes to a competitor with the previous employer’s six-month marketing strategy.

 On the other hand, if the employee took source code, a permanent injunction might be sought.
 Restrictive covenants involve a juggling of many factors.
 They are different in every circumstance, and sometimes emergency filings are necessary to protect a business from imminent damage.

 Restrictive Covenants for Employees

-Employees can be accused of violating restrictive covenants when they have done no such thing, or the agreement is unlawfully restrictive in terms of time, geographic area, and scope.
+Employees are sometimes accused of violating restrictive covenants when they have done no such thing, or the agreement is unlawfully restrictive in terms of time, geographic area, and scope.
 The employee is then sued with an injunction.
-As a result, the employee cannot find a job.
-If the employee has found a job, the lawsuit could create a rift between the employee and the new employer, possibly resulting in termination.
+Often, as a result, the employee cannot find a job.
+If the employee has found a job, the ex-employer’s lawsuit can create a rift between the employee and their new employer.

-If your restrictive covenant is being disputed, whether you are an employer or employee, contact us today to schedule a consultation.
+If your restrictive covenant is being disputed, contact us today to schedule a consultation, whether you are an employer or employee.